ice-bergtech/kr8/README.md

 * **Cluster Configuration Management**: Manage Kubernetes clusters across environments, regions and platforms with a declarative and centralized approach.
 * **Opinionated Structure**: Enforces best practices for consistent and reliable cluster configurations.
-* **Jsonnet Native Funcitons**: Use jsonnet to render and override component config from multiple sources, such as templates, docker-compose files, Kustomize, and Helm.
+* **Jsonnet Native Functions**: Use jsonnet to render and override component config from multiple sources, such as templates, docker-compose files, Kustomize, and Helm.
 * **Extensibility**: Easily extensible to meet the needs of diverse Kubernetes environments.
 * **CI/CD Friendly**: Statically define all your configuration in a single source of truth, making it easy to integrate with CI/CD pipelines and deployment automation like ArgoCD.
 * **Standardization**: Ensures consistency across Kubernetes clusters, reducing errors and improving maintainability.